Sketchy Circuits

 • Vaseline for waterproofing around the pods/shafts and greasing gears

-• (Optional) 4x 0.8M 15T Bevel Gears - These are printable but metal ones usually work better
+• 4x Bevel Gears for gearboxes (0.8M 15T) - These are printable but the metal ones mesh so nicely I ended up using them.

 Photo Gallery